 All this suggests more competition which further makes building a personal brand more important.

-Examples of people with amazing personal brands
+Examples of amazing personal brands

 1. Elon Musk